Home & Kitchen with Caraway

 Understanding the difference between non-reactive and reactive cookware isn’t too difficult.
 Although there’s a lot of information surrounding it, it all boils down to this: non-reactive cookware doesn’t “react” with your food, as opposed to reactive cookware.
 By “react,” we’re referring to a chemical reaction taking place.

-“Reactive” cookware includes copper and cast iron, while “non-reactive cookware” includes stainless steel, ceramic, glass, and metal cookware with enamel coating.
+The end result: food (especially ones that are very acidic or alkaline) develops odd streaks of color and a metallic taste to it from the reactive cookware it was cooked in.“Reactive” cookware includes copper and cast iron, while “non-reactive cookware” includes stainless steel, ceramic, glass, and metal cookware with enamel coating.
 Our products have a ceramic interior coating that protects your food from harmful chemicals and a bad bake.
 Because of this, you don’t have to worry about metallic flavors or strange colors leaching into your food from the ceramic pot.

 Lightweight